mharbeson/spotipy-data-analysis/README.md

 <br>
 </p>

-This application provides interesting data analysis about a users Spotify listening habits based on :heart:ed tracks.
+This application provides interesting data analysis about a users Spotify listening habits based on :heart:ed or liked tracks.
 Data is pulled using the Spotify API, manipulated, and presented to the end user.

 <h1 align="center">
 	Showcase